Digital & Tech Glossary

 Responsive Design

-Web design approach that ensures pages render well on all screen sizes.
+Web design approach that ensures pages render well on all screen sizes by automatically adapting layout and content for optimal user experience.

 Responsive Typography